insected/bobbae_gcp-wiki/DevOps.md

 [DevOps](https://cloud.google.com/devops/) is an organizational and cultural movement that aims to increase software delivery velocity, improve service reliability, and build shared ownership among software stakeholders.

 The goal of [DevOps](https://en.wikipedia.org/wiki/DevOps) is to build better, faster and more responsive software by bringing Development and Operations teams together.
-DevOps is not a methodology or [a suite of tools](https://en.wikipedia.org/wiki/DevOps_toolchain) but a cultural shift to remove the barriers between Dev and Ops in order to meet the need for shorter and more frequent software deliveries.
+[DevOps](https://devops-research.com/ is not a methodology or [a suite of tools](https://en.wikipedia.org/wiki/DevOps_toolchain) but a cultural shift to remove the barriers between Dev and Ops in order to meet the need for shorter and more frequent software deliveries.

 This will allow your organization to respond in a more agile manner to changing business requirements.
 The DevOps cultural shift depends on continuously optimizing workflow, architecture, and infrastructure in order to deliver high-quality applications.